Jaguar XJ

-The Jaguar XJ is a series of mid-size/full-size luxury cars produced by British automobile manufacturer Jaguar Cars (becoming Jaguar Land Rover in 2013) from 1968 to 2019.
+The Jaguar XJ is a series of full-size luxury cars produced from 1968 to 2019 by British automobile manufacturer Jaguar Cars (becoming Jaguar Land Rover in 2013).
 It was produced across four basic platform generations (debuting in 1968, 1986, 2003, and 2009) with various updated derivatives of each.
 From 1970, it was Jaguar's flagship four-door model.
+A two-door Coupé was also available.
 The original model was the last Jaguar saloon to have been designed under the leadership of Sir William Lyons, the company's founder, and the model has been featured in a myriad of media and high-profile appearances.

 Series 1, 2, and 3 (1968–1992)

 The first generation Jaguar XJ was produced for a total period of 24 years, with two major facelifts – in 1973 and in 1979, with a raised front bumper and less tall grilles.

 For four years, the 1968 introduced XJ (later known as the Series 1) was a four-door, straight-six saloon on a 108.75 in wheelbase.
 In 1972, a more spacious, 4 in longer wheelbase (LWB) option, and a 5.3 litre V12 engine were added.
 On the XJ series 2 (from 1973), the standard wheelbase (SWB) saloons were cancelled in 1974 – but a SWB two-door (series II only) coupé was sold from 1975–1978.

 The 1979 series 3 saloons received a redesigned greenhouse (upper body) and bumpers.
 The 6-cylinder series 3 models were replaced by the second generation Jaguar XJ in 1987, but the V12 models were not replaced until 1992.